zahur76/docker_whatsapp/README.md

 Clear will erase message from logged-in user side only.

 Delete will modify message to "Message Deleted" for both sender and receiver.
+This can only be done by the message creator